“Do I need a second opinion on my mortgage investment portfolio?”

-I have a written plan for my investments
+Do I have a written plan for my investments?

 If you don’t have a plan, how do you know where you’re going, how you’re doing in getting there, when you’re off course, and when changes need to be made?
 A written investment policy statement, or IPS, outlines the asset allocation of your portfolio, identifies the benchmark by which to judge how your portfolio is doing, and includes guidelines on when the portfolio should be rebalanced.
 Your IPS should change over time as your goals change.

 Do I know that my portfolio is tax-efficient?

 Do you know how the new tax rules are going to affect the income from your mortgage investments?
 Most of the new client portfolios that we review are not as tax-efficient as they could be.
 Whenever you’re paying more in taxes than necessary, there’s less in your account for you to use now and in the future.

 Do I understand the level of risk in my portfolio?

 Varying risks exist in mortgage investing.
 How the risk was gauged when you made the investment could be very different from how the risk is gauged today as the real estate market shifts and borrower exit strategies change.

 Is your portfolio over exposed to a certain property type, borrower type, geographic region?
 Have any of the underlying exposures in your portfolios changed significantly since you made the investment?
 Would it be prudent to attempt to re balance your portfolio given your current assessment of the risks inherent in your specific portfolio?
 AAREA provides a secondary market for mortgages that are performing and non performing.
 You may have options other than to wait for a mortgage discharge.

 Do I know that the level of risk is appropriate for my situation?